 - Do you keep silent to avoid conflicts?

-Codependency treatment involves exploring early childhood experiences and how they are connected to enabling behavior patterns.
+Stopping codependent behavior involves treatment sessions that explore early childhood experiences and how they are connected to behavioral patterns of enabling.
 Exploring feelings of anger, loss and hurt allows individuals to reconstruct more appropriate and functional relationships, as well as better understand where these tendencies come from in their own lives.

 Professional counseling is beneficial, as enabling behavior patterns are usually deeply rooted and hard to change on your own.
 As you attend counseling sessions, you’ll learn to put your needs and desires front and center.
-Your self-esteem levels will rise as you learn that loving yourself isn’t selfish, it’s healthy.
+Your self-esteem levels will rise as you learn that loving yourself isn’t selfish, but healthy.
 You’ll be more willing to reject abusive behavior.
 Your self-respect will improve because you aren’t allowing someone to be abusive or hurtful to you any longer.
 And you’ll be more confident in ending your current codependent relationship and avoiding future ones.